Cal vs. Arizona NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Cal and its opponents have gone over the current 50.5-point total in four of eight games (50%) this season.
+- Cal's games this season have gone over 50.5 points four of eight times.

 - Arizona and its opponents have combined to score more than 50.5 points in three of eight games this season.